Wanaiysha/Changing-nuclear-network-rate/Readme.md

          case(3)
             reacfile = '../NPDATA/REACLIB/results01111258' !updatedversion2.2
 ```
-note:Testing.Setting the file to read from results01111258.data produced an error: ' isotope not found in reaclib hash table4tl20 '
+note:Setting the file to read from results01111258.data produced an error: ' isotope not found in reaclib hash table4tl20 '
+note2:I tried replacing the reaclib table v2.2 used in Mesa-r10389, but ended with 'bad flaoting points'.Need to check this.

 - CHANGING OTHER NUCLEAR REACTIONS IN VITAL.F90

-Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.
+1. Information from Marco Pignatari, it is impossible to read nuclear reaction from only a single source.
 Vital.F90 computes the charged particle reaction network using formula and adopts special reactions rates from tables (3alpha,c12c12 and CO reactions).
 Hence, only formulated reaction rates can be changed or updated manually in the VITAL.F90 (Some reactions are very outdated and could use some updates)
 (Note to Aisha : 1.
 Maybe those special rates table can be updated too?

 2. 'nrcp' number must be consistence with the 'T' reactions?